tanush-r/SmartHRM/frd.md

     -   Projects and Experience from the resume

+-   Rank all candidates based on a given requirement, which either considers the candidates associated with the requirement, or all the available candidates in the backlog.

 -   Track all candidates by their resumes and all job descriptions in the HR Hub repository